robertIanClarkson/Networking-Projects/Projects/TCP-Client-Server-Centralized-Network/README.md

 ## Description

+This is a really cool stealth chat room that runs in your command console.
+It uses TCP paired with a custom OOP message protocol that is easy to understand.

 This project uses the base socket library and enables communication between the server and multiple clients.
 The main goal of this project is to create a way for multiple clients to exchange messages with each other as well as create and join chat rooms.

 ## Running